Page images

 INSANITY OF LACTATION.

 Etiology.
 The third and remaining form of insanity connected with and arising from child-bearing is that of Lactation.
 It is nearly always of an anæmic type, and its symptoms resemble those existing in cases which arise from other causes producing this state in the system.
 This form, like that of puerperal insanity proper, is more likely to occur in females above 30 years of age; but unlike that, is rarely found except in women who have borne and nursed several children, or when there has occurred a large hemorrhage or other complication at the period of labor.
 In some cases the division between the two forms is a rather arbitrary one.
-We have already stated that puerperal insanity proper may not arise until several weeks after the labor, and consequently long after the function of lactation. has become fully established.
-Such cases, however, should be confined to that group in which the etiology exists in the abnormal conditions of the uterus itself, and has little. or no relation to lactation.
+We have already stated that puerperal insanity proper may not arise until several weeks after the labor, and consequently long after the function of lactation has become fully established.
+Such cases, however, should be confined to that group in which the etiology exists in the abnormal conditions of the uterus itself, and has little or no relation to lactation.
 Such a distinction can generally be recognized, for, though both may act as causes of depression and greatly reduce the systemic nerve energy, yet lactation rarely acts in this way during the first three months.
-Indeed, it is a function so closely allied to the deepest maternal instincts, that nearly always the mother experiences greater disturbances from its suppression than from almost any other incident that can occur at this Whereas, the disturbances which are engendered in connection with the imperfect involution of the uterus and lesions of its neck, attended with the strain upon the brain incident to protracted labors, act as a powerful factor of irritation and exhaustion of the nerve centres, and always during the few weeks next subsequent to the termination of labor.
+Indeed, it is a function so closely allied to the deepest maternal instincts, that nearly always the mother experiences greater disturbances from its suppression than from almost any other incident that can occur at this time.
+Whereas, the disturbances which are engendered in connection with the imperfect involution of the uterus and lesions of its neck, attended with the strain upon the brain incident to protracted labors, act as a powerful factor of irritation and exhaustion of the nerve centres, and always during the few weeks next subsequent to the termination of labor.

 The period requisite for the occurrence of normal involution of the uterus will vary somewhat in different cases and in the same cases in different confinements, it being in some measure dependent upon the physiological condition of the system at the time.
 It may, under favorable conditions and in healthy subjects, occur after the first two or three labors within four or six weeks; but is likely to be longer delayed in subsequent ones, especially if the labor has been complicated or the pregnancies have occurred with short intervals.
 In some women it is rarely complete in less than three months.

 The period during which nursing may, with safety to the mother, be continued; must depend very greatly upon the physical conditions existing.
 Many women nurse much longer than is advisable for their health, with the object of avoiding another pregnancy; and when the advice of the physician is asked in reference to the length of time it can be continued with safety, I think one of the most important points of inquiry should relate to the hereditary tendency.
-If this exists in even a small degree in the family, or the mother has formerly experienced conditions. of nerve exhaustion, anæmia, or an attack of insanity, the child should be weaned before, or at the earliest indication of, any debility which appears to arise from the continuance of the function.
+If this exists in even a small degree in the family, or the mother has formerly experienced conditions of nerve exhaustion, anæmia, or an attack of insanity, the child should be weaned before, or at the earliest indication of, any debility which appears to arise from the continuance of the function.
 Some mothers may with impunity nurse their children twelve months, while others should never pass beyond three or six.

 The influence of prolonged lactation is an important factor which is not usually sufficiently recognized by the physician.
 A large difference in the capacity for nursing and in its effects upon the system exists even in healthy women.
-While in some the materials essential to the formation of milk of good quality may be taken from the blood with little or no
+While in some the materials essential to the formation of milk of good quality may be taken from the blood with little or not

 unfavorable effect upon the system, yet with some others who are obliged to make much muscular exertion in labor it tends rapidly to diminish the fatty matters essential to health and vigor.